How to Buy and Sell Collectible Coffee Mugs on eBay

 I recently sold a vintage green jadeite mug.
 It might have generated more excitement if I had listed it at a lower price.
 Since I am aware that I do not often have a lot of success in the auction format, I started it at a price which I knew would cover my shipping costs and allow me to make a profit.
 I still managed to draw a couple of bidders.

 I priced it at $39.96 and the final sale price was $45, which I was happy with.
 My costs for selling (including purchase, shipping, eBay and PayPal fees) left me with a profit of $27.29, which is not bad considering my initial investment of one dollar.

 My shipping method is fairly straightforward and I have yet to deliver a broken cup.

 - Wrap the mug twice using a wide, 12-inch strip of bubble wrap with the bubbles facing in.

 - Secure the ends of the wrap with packing tape.
 (Scotch tape will not hold.)

 - Place the wrapped mug in a box, leaving some wiggle room and making sure it's not too tight.
 (Fill any extra space with filler, such as more bubble wrap or newspaper.)

 - Situate the handle in the corner of the box and cushion it.
 This is the most vulnerable piece.

-- It is critical that no part of the mug touch the box.
+- No part of the mug touch the box.
 Make sure it is well padded before shipping.

-This YouTube video by user pomeroysporch outlines the best way to package a mug, which you should employ for those extremely valuable mugs.
+This YouTube video outlines the best way to package a mug, which you definitely should employ for those valuable mugs.
 I particularly like the addition of the cardboard to protect the handle.

 © 2011 Treasures By Brenda